 What Is a 90 Degree Bend in Electrical Conduit?

 Bending EMT is one of the more common tasks for both commercial and industrial electricians, and it is not difficult to learn.
-This hub is designed for the beginning electrician, that they may pick up some pointers in using a hand bender to make a 90 degree bend in electrical conduit.
-More experienced electricians may be interested on another hub on how to make a concentric bend.
+This article is designed for the beginning electrician, that they may pick up some pointers in using a hand bender to make a 90-degree bend in electrical conduit.
+More experienced electricians may be interested in another article on how to make a concentric bend.

-There are three basic 90 degree bends; the plain 90, a kick 90 and a double 45 90.
-Each has its uses and should be learned by the electrician; each will be treated separately in this hub.
+There are three basic 90-degree bends: the plain 90, a kick 90, and a double 45 90.
+Each has its uses and should be learned by the electrician; each will be treated separately in this article.
 Read and understand the conduit bending instructions here and try to get some "bones" (scrap conduit) from a job site to practice on.
 A little practice and you will quickly become proficient at bending a 90.

 Work the bender onto the conduit with the conduit mark at the arrow of the bender.
 There are some slight variations in the location of the arrow on different brands, but it is basically at the beginning of the curve of the bender.
 The bender must be oriented with the toe of the bender pointed toward the end of the conduit measured from.
 To phrase it differently, point the toe of the bender toward the end of the conduit where the tape measure was hooked to measure from.